 The Authority has been hosting resident meetings for each of its PHAs.
-At the meetings, residents are informed of the changes to the inspection standards and how these changes will affect them.
-The Authority hopes that by sharing this information with residents, both the Authority and residents will be prepared for upcoming inspections, and ultimately able to improve REAC and PHAS scores.
+At the meetings, residents are informed of the inspection standards changes and how they will affect them.
+The Authority hopes that by sharing this information with residents, both the Authority and residents will be prepared for upcoming inspections and ultimately able to improve REAC and PHAS scores.